fastapi/fastapi/docs/en/docs/contributing.md

 #### Things to be kept as-is

+When you translate a document, there are some parts which you should not or just partially translate, usually because the documentation generator requires them, in order to do specific things:

 * Do not translate the code examples in `./docs_src`.
 Only translate text in the docs.

 * In code blocks, which are inlined (instead of linking to `./docs_src`), you may translate comments (`# a comment`).
 Keep the rest unchanged.
 For example, do not change variable names.